-Some buyers report receiving damaged product.
+Some buyers report receiving a damaged product.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.